Cfenton07/aws-bootcamp-cruddur-2023/journal/week1.md

 unset FRONTEND_URL='*'
 unset BACKEND_URL='*'
 ```
 #### Note to self ...
-I need to figure out a way to creat a bash script to run the CMD's that build and setup my back end container.
+I need to figure out a way to create a bash script to run the cmd's that build and setup my back end container.
 May need to also do the same with the frontend

 ### Run in the background
 ```sh